casper-network/docs/source/docs/casper/dapp-dev-guide/building-dapps/sending-deploys.md

 ## Paying for Deploys {#paying-for-deploys}

-CSPR tokens are used to pay for transactions on the Casper Network.
+CSPR tokens are used to pay for transactions on the Casper Mainnet and Testnet.
 There are several ways to fund your account:

 - You may want to [transfer tokens from an exchange](/workflow/funding-from-exchanges)
 - You can use a [block explorer to transfer tokens](/workflow/token-transfer/) between accounts' purses